 Processing EMV®/NFC Transactions at the POS

-By adopting EMV® (chip card) technology, the United States has taken a major step towards protecting sensitive payment card data and combatting counterfeit fraud in card-present transactions.
-EMV provides enhanced authentication of both the cardholder and card, reducing a merchant’s risk of accepting a counterfeit card or being held financially responsible for a fraud-related chargeback.
+By adopting EMV (chip card) technology, the United States has taken a major step towards protecting sensitive payment card data and combatting counterfeit fraud in card-present transactions.
+EMV provides enhanced authentication of both the cardholder and card.
+This reduces a merchant’s risk of accepting a counterfeit card or being held financially responsible for a fraud-related chargeback.

-The key to an EMV transaction lies in the microprocessor embedded in the card, which stores data securely and performs cryptographic processing that helps to keep the data safe.
-It uses a process called dynamic authentication that generates a unique code for each individual transaction, a level of sophistication not available in mag stripe cards that makes it much more difficult for thieves to steal, sell or use payment data for unauthorized purchases.
+The key to an EMV transaction lies in the microprocessor embedded in the card.
+This microprocessor, or chip, stores data securely and performs cryptographic processing that helps to keep the data safe.
+It uses a process called dynamic authentication that generates a unique code for each individual transaction, a level of sophistication not available in mag stripe cards.
+This makes it much more difficult for thieves to steal, sell or use payment data for unauthorized purchases.

-Processing a chip card transaction at the POS requires a slightly different approach than processing a mag stripe transaction.
+Processing a chip card transaction at the point of sale (POS) requires a slightly different approach than processing a mag stripe transaction.
 Instead of swiping the card through the magnetic stripe card reader, the customer inserts the card, chip side up, into a slot at the bottom of the terminal.
-The chip card must remain in card reader until a prompt on the terminal screen indicates that the transaction is complete.
-If the card is of the chip-and-PIN variety, the cardholder enters their personal identification number using the PIN pad on the terminal; if the card is chip-and-signature, the cardholder signs the receipt.
+The chip card must remain in the card reader until a prompt on the terminal screen indicates that the transaction is complete.
+If the card is of the chip-and-PIN variety, the cardholder enters their personal identification number using the PIN pad on the terminal.
+If the card is chip-and-signature, the cardholder signs the receipt.

 During the transition to EMV, chip cards issued in the U.S. will have a mag stripe, which EMV-capable terminals are equipped to handle.

-Most EMV terminals can also process NFC (near field communication), or contactless, transactions.
+Most EMV terminals can also process near field communication (NFC), or contactless, transactions.
 This short-range wireless technology allows the terminal to communicate with NFC-equipped cards and smartphones when they’re within close proximity to each other.
 Like EMV, NFC is considered to be more secure than mag stripe technology.